wessenstam/ts2019/xplay/xplay.rst

 Things to do Next
 +++++++++++++++++

-As you can see, XPlay paired with XFit is very powerful.
+As you can see, X-Play paired with X-Fit is very powerful.

 You can go to “Action Gallery” page and familiarize yourself with all the out-of-the-box Actions, and see all the possible things you can do.